bayleeadamoss/zazu/docs/_documentation/blocks.md

 ## Input Blocks

 Input blocks are blocks that are the entry points to your plugin.
 These usually return results to be displayed in Zazu.
+If a search becomes stales, all input scripts should be able to handle a [`SIGKILL`](http://www.gnu.org/software/libc/manual/html_node/Termination-Signals.html)

 ~~~ javascript
 module.exports = {